AJMLAIRD/Assignment-1.0---FinTech-Case-Study-18-11-2021---Monash-University-FinTech-Bootcamp-2021---Aidan-J.M/README.md

 Another significant issue with cryptocurrency exchanges is verification.
 Most centralised exchanges require users to verify their identity and will be limited to certain investing caps until the verification is complete.
 Wait times for popular platforms such as Binance can take over 10 days in some cases.
 However, CoinSpot prides itself by offering users with instant verification and increasing fiat deposit caps.

 Acording to some of the latest statistics, almost a quater of Australians invest and hold cryptocurrencies, particularily bitcoin.
 A significant ammount of these investors primarily use CoinSpot.
+When compared to international exchanges, CoinSpot's features appear to be geared towards the long-term investor.
+One of CoinSpot's competetors, Binance, is primarily a platform for experienced and seasoned crypto traders as it offers advanced charting tools, graphs, shorting and lower exchange fees.
+CoinSpot is successful in being extremely easy and accessible, while Binance's complicated interface is an indicator of the type of clients that they wish to attract.

+One major product that CoinSpot offers is crypto bundles, where users can easily buy a range of different currencies with one purchase.
+Some excellent examples are the top 10 coins by market capitalisation, the Bitcoin bundle, the NFT bundle and the eco-friendly green bundle.
+Buying cryptocurrencies in a bundle allows one to essentially build a diversified portfolio quickly and the purchase fees are reduced compared to buying individual coins or tokens.

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

+Another great feature of CoinSpot is the ability to swap cryptocurrenices.

 ## How Crypto has changed

 One of the major changes to cryptocurrency in the past decade is surprisingly the phenomenon of Bitcoin and other first generation cryptocurrencies being considered outdated.
 Bitcoin's original purpose has shifted from being a means to exchange to being a store of value.
 This is primarily due to the value of Bitcoin accelerating over 120 million percent throughout the last 10 years.
+It is also due to Bitcoin using the highly criticized proof-of-work protocal to validate transactions as most modern cryptocurrencies use proof-of-stake.

 With the conception and creation of the Ethereum network came tokens and the ability for programmers to create their own cryptocurrency projects.
 Decentalised apps (dapps) and non-fungible tokens (NFTs) are now becoming more widespread, providing access to decentralised wealth creation opportunities.